papermoonio/papermoonio.github.io/papermoon-docs/style-guide/key-resources/templates/wormhole/index-pages.md

 - **SEO-friendly meta title** - between 34 and 44 characters.
 This title plus the copy "| Wormhole Docs" should equal 50 to 60 characters in total
 - **SEO-friendly meta description** - between 120 and 160 characters
 - **H1 heading page title** - this is the title that will render at the top of the page and may be different than the meta title
 - **Content or body text** - this will be different for each page.
-What do you want the user to see before they get to the navigation cards?
+All index pages should do guide the user journey and, when appropriate, describe products or use cases
+    - **User journey** - all index pages are part of the roadmap to guide the user along their journey.
+See [Develop User Journey](#develop-user-journey) in the following section for guidance on formatting user journey related content
+    - **Product description** - if the page links to one or more products, add a project description for each product.
+See [Describe a Product](#describe-a-product) in the following section for guidance on formatting product descriptions
 - **Cards for navigation links** - these cards should match the navigation options for the page
 - **Related Resources** (optional) - bulleted list of informational resources related to the page contents or relevant Reference page entries
 - **Where to Go Next** (optional) - bulleted list of guides and tutorials related to the page contents

+## Develop User Journey

+## Describe a Product

 ## Index Page Template